Home > Going home from the neonatal unit > Preparing to go home

 If you will be expressing and/or bottle feeding your baby when you go home, you may want to talk to the unit staff about bringing in the bottles or teats so that your baby can start to get used to them.
 You can ask the unit staff when the best time to do this might be.
 We have more information about feeding when you go home that you may find helpful.

-Many parents ask about getting special equipment for their baby, such as cots, pushchairs and car seats.
-The members of staff on the unit who are supporting you with your discharge or your community neonatal nurse will talk to you about any specific equipment that your baby might need, and will answer any questions you might have.
+Many parents ask about getting special equipment for their baby, such as cots, pushchairs, and car seats.
+The members of staff on the unit who are supporting you with your discharge, or in some cases, a community neonatal nurse, may talk to you about any specific equipment that your baby might need and will answer any questions you might have.

 Rooming-in